 By pausing to reflect on what they knew about how to meet the needs of leaders at their schools, a pathway came into focus for Owo-Grant and Spradley.
 This pathway still leads to the institute they imagine—the “Friendship Learning Lab” for leadership and professional development.
 But the forks, curves, and crossroads along that winding track are reflective moments that generated significant learning for this team.
 “I used to think that we would not be able to identify an area small enough to pilot,” Owo-Grant wrote at the end of the second Design Fellowship workshop in October.
 “Now I see the benefit in narrowing the focus and how it can yield better understanding for even initiatives with large, lofty goals.”

 My learning, as a designer of the Fellowship program itself, is that reflective moments generate the insights designers need to better understand the challenge, the experience of stakeholders in their community, and the next best step on their pathway to a potential solution.

-Our team at CityBridge has refined a set of tools, workshop sessions, and coaching strategies over the course of multiple years to support educators and teams in redesigning public education.
+CALL OUT: Our team at CityBridge has refined a set of tools, workshop sessions, and coaching strategies over the course of multiple years to support educators and teams in redesigning public education.
 As part of our commitment to sharing that work more widely, we are presenting a first version of our “Incubator Toolkit,” which is designed to help teams go from a first hunch about an education challenge to those critical reflective moments that come after implementation of a pilot test.